If you were dining with me at a restaurant for lunch and asked me what I thought about the salad I’d ordered, my response might be this:

 Also, this small plate could have fed four people, and looked very unappealing because it resembled a regurgitated casserole.
 If this dish had been written as below, my husband wouldn’t have ordered it.

 Of course I spoke to the waiter.
-He didn’t know that balsamic vinegar was an Italian ingredient, and that this dish was obviously Southwestern-inspired.
-He also wasn’t aware that the balsamic vinegar wasn’t in the menu description.
+He didn’t know that balsamic vinegar was an Italian ingredient, and that this dish was obviously Southwestern.
+(It’s what the restaurant is known for…) He also wasn’t aware that balsamic vinegar clearly wasn’t in the menu description.
 He talked to the chef who simply said, “No one has ever complained before.”

 I understand that in the competitive world of restauranteuring, some restaurant owners and chefs feel the need to stand out in some way – sometimes the decor, the dinnerware, a crazy drink menu, something.
-But there is one thing I’ve noticed at some restaurants: quirky, word-light menus.
+But there is one thing I’ve noticed at some restaurant in the past decade: quirky, word-light menus.

-For example, this does nothing for me on a menu than piss me off:
+For example, this does nothing for me on a menu other than piss me off:

 Pig, Arugula, Oregano

 I don’t think Francios is a French name, and anyone with half a brain should have caught that typo.
-Plus, it should be François.
-Restaurants that serve imported wines should be able to type the names correctly, no matter what the language.
+Restaurants that serve imported wines should be able to type the names correctly, no matter what the country of origin.